aquasecurity/trivy/docs/docs/configuration/db.md

 ### Skip updates

-You can configure Trivy to not attempt to download database at all using the flags:
+You can configure Trivy to not attempt to download any or all database(s), using the flags:

 - `--skip-db-update`
 - `--skip-java-db-update`